n1ywb/python-hamtools/README.md

 A very trivial voice keyer script which plays an audio file while simultaniously keying a radio via the serial port.
 Requires pyserial.

+# License #

+kml.py is released under the LGPL v3
+All other files are released under the AGPL v3